-The Company recognizes income when the service is provided or when product is delivered.
-We present revenue, net of customer incentives.
-Most of the income is generated from monthly fees from clients who subscribe to the Company's fully hosted web products on terms averaging six months to one year.
+The Company recognizes income when the service is provided or when productis delivered.
+Most of the income is generated from monthly fees from clients who subscribe to the Company's fully hosted web products on terms ranging from six months to one year.
 When the term ends, clients normally go on a month-to-month basis or extend the contract for another six months to one year.